Questions and Answers: Study 4

 Explain: “If a believer’s sin is taken away, why does he still do bad things?”

-As I said earlier, the desire to sin is still with a Christian.
-But when he becomes a Christian, God gives him a new desire to please Him.
-He possesses a desire to please God and a desire to please himself (sin).
-There is a battle in a believer between these two desires.
-In true believers, the desire to please God will conquer the desire to please themselves.
-True believers become more like Christ every day.
-Do remember that not everyone who calls himself a Christian is a true Christian.
-A true Christian will show it by living in a way that pleases God.
+The temptation to sin is still with Christians.
+But when they turn to Christ, God gives them a new heart to please Him.
+There is a battle in a believer between the old nature and the new one.
+In true believers, the desire to please God will conquer the desire to please themselves and they become more like Christ every day.